airbnb/chronon/docs/source/Kaggle_Outbrain.md

 **Note: you need to replace `{your-jar-file-name}` in the command above.** The sbt build command will suffix the filename with the name of your branch, so it might be something like spark_uber-assembly--dev-branch.jar.

+As long as you see a log line like `Finished writing to default.kaggle_outbrain_base_table`, then the job ran successfully.
+Some shell settings might have TODO

 ### Step 2 - Create some GroupBys

 GroupBys are the primary API for creating features in Chronon.
 Each one is a set of features that share a data source and a primary key.